Sameer20689/Sameer20689/README.md

 - 👋 Hi, I’m @Sameer
 - 👀 I’m interested in programming .
 - 🌱 I’m currently learning python .
+-     I have laso worked in C++.
-- 📫 Contact me on instagram: itx_sameer1010
+- 📫 Contact me on instagram: sam__eer.py

 <!---
 Sameer20689/Sameer20689 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.